 4. Machine Entanglement

-Becoming entangled in heavy machinery can lead to amputation and even death.
-Far more serious injuries than a slip on a wet floor.
-Make sure all machine workers follow these safety guidelines at all times.
+Becoming entangled in heavy machinery can lead to amputation and even death (far more serious injuries than a slip on a wet floor).

 - Avoid wearing loose clothing and/or jewelry.
 Long sleeves, necklaces, and other items can be easily “grabbed” by a machine’s parts.